-28. Referencing this Panel's previous findings, the SPO submits that: (i) the relevant risks can only be effectively managed at the SC's detention facilities;37 (ii) none of the proposed conditions, nor any additional measures foreseen in Article 41(12) could sufficiently mitigate the existing risks;38 (iii) it is only through the communication monitoring framework applicable at the SC Detention Facilities that Mr Thaçi's communications can be restricted in a manner that would sufficiently mitigate the risks of obstruction and commission of further crimes;39 (iv) nothing has occurred since the Seventh Decision on Detention warranting a different assessment on conditions, either generally or for a discrete period of time;40 and (v) in light of the ongoing disclosure of sensitive witness information associated with current trial proceedings, the underlying risks are higher than ever.41

-29. When deciding whether a person should be released or detained, the Panel must consider alternative measures to prevent the risks provided in Article 41(6)(b).42 Article 41(12) sets out a number of options to be considered in order to ensure the accused's presence at trial, to prevent reoffending and to ensure successful conduct of proceedings.
-In this respect, the Panel recalls that detention should only be continued if there are no alternative, more lenient measures reasonably available that could sufficiently mitigate the risks set out in
+sufficient risk that Mr Thaçi will obstruct the progress of SC proceedings and that he will commit further crimes against those perceived as being opposed to the KLA, including witnesses who have provided or could provide evidence in the case and/or are due to appear before the SC.
+The Panel will assess below whether these risks can be adequately addressed by any conditions for his release.
+B. Measures Alternative to Detention 28.
+Referencing this Panel's previous findings, the SPO submits that: (i) the relevant risks can only be effectively managed at the SC's detention facilities; (ii) none of the proposed conditions, nor any additional measures foreseen in Article 41(12) could sufficiently mitigate the existing risks; (iii) it is only through the communication monitoring framework applicable at the SC detention facilities that Mr Thaçi's communications can be restricted in a manner that would sufficiently mitigate the risks of obstruction and commission of further crimes; (iv) nothing has occurred since the Ninth Decision on Detention warranting a different assessment on conditions, either generally or for a discrete period of time; and (v) in light of the ongoing disclosure of sensitive witness information associated with current trial proceedings, the underlying risks are higher than ever.
+29. When deciding whether a person should be released or detained, the Panel must consider alternative measures to prevent the risks provided in Article 41(6)(b).
+Article 41(12) sets out a number of options to be considered in KSC-BC-2020-06 9 16 August 2023 &lt;sup>39 SPO Submissions, para.
+21.

-39 SPO Submissions, paras 27-28.
+&lt;sup>41 SPO Submissions, paras 23-24.